-\iftoggle{long}{ \begin{remark} It is clear from \eqref{eq:capstr} that if there was a choice in selecting $\cU$, the capacity does not depend on this choice -- the minimization is over $P_{X|U}$ such that, for each $u$, $P_{X|U}(.|u)$ has support (only) over all letters $x\in\cX$ which correspond to the same vertex of the polytope $\sS$ as $u$. \end{remark}
+\begin{remark} It is clear from \eqref{eq:capstr} that if there was a choice in selecting $\cU$, the expression for capacity on the right-hand-side of \eqref{eq:capstr} does not depend on this choice -- the minimization is over $P_{X|U}$ such that, for each $u$, $P_{X|U}(.|u)$ has support (only) over all letters $x\in\cX$ which correspond to the same vertex of the polytope $\sS$ as $u$. \end{remark}

 \begin{example}[Capacity of the channel in Figure~\ref{fig:bsc}] Let $p\in[0,0.5]$.
 Consider the following channel with $\cX=\{0,e,1\}$, $\cY=\cZ=\{a,b,c,d\}$

 The characteristic graph of $\ch_{YZ|X}$ in Figure~\ref{fig:bsc} has two connected components: $G_0$ on the vertices $\{a,b\}\cup\{a,b\}$ and $G_1$ on $\{c,d\}\cup\{c,d\}$.
 Denote the connected components by $\cV=\{0,1\}$.
 The common channel is $\ch_{V|X}$ with $\ch_{V|X}(1-x|x)=1-\ch_{V|X}(x|x)=p$ for $x\in\{0,1\}$, and $\ch_{V|X}(0|e)=\ch_{V|X}(1|e)=\frac{1}{2}$.
 Hence, the capacity of the common channel is that of a binary symmetric channel with cross over probability $p$